 See Fair Work Ombudsman for more detail on modern awards.

-New WA minimum wage rates begin in July each year and apply until the end of June in the following year.
-The rate that currently applies (until 30 June 2017) is $692.90 per week or $18.23 per hour, for a full-time adult over 21 years of age who is not an apprentice or trainee.
+The WA minimum wage for all adults (aged 21 years or over) is $760.00 per week or $20.00 an hour, for a full-time adult over 21 years of age who is not an apprentice or trainee.
 Full time employees are those working 38 hours/week.
-Casual employees receive a casual loading of 20% giving them a minimum hourly rate of $21.88 per hour.
+Casual employees receive a casual loading of 20% giving them a minimum hourly rate of $24.00 per hour.

-To find out current award wages and conditions contact Wageline on 1300 655 266 or go to:
+To find out current award wages and conditions visit Wageline or call 1300 655 266.

 Minimum wages for trainees and apprentices

-The minimum rates of pay listed in the Minimum Wages for Trainees and Apprentices Schedule apply to award free apprentices and trainees undertaking a traineeship or an apprenticeship registered with the Western Australian Department Training and Workforce Development.
+The minimum rates of pay listed in the Minimum Wages for and Apprentices Schedule are listed here on line and apply until after 1 January 2021.
+The rates for trainees are available online here for those undertaking a traineeship registered with the Western Australian Department Training and Workforce Development.

 Exclusions from the minimum wage